TheLeCrafter/buw-app-api/README.md

 - Node JS >= 17.3.0

 Clone the repository and run ``npm run cli``.
 Go through all steps and copy the generated output from the console into the /public/data/app_posts.json file.

+# Archived
+There is no need to use a custom api when you can upload the files to GitHub itself in another repository.
+I may unarchive it if necessary.